Concursive/concoursesuitecrm-community/src/languages/readme.txt

 File: lookuplists_*.xml

-Contains a translatable file that is used during the installation of a new Centric CRM database.
+Contains a translatable file that is used during the installation of a new Concourse Suite Community Edition database.
 These items are commonly viewed in a drop-down list to the user.